 Why did you choose this pathway?

 Many people couldn’t understand why I would ‘throw away’ six years of legal training and a few years of legal practice.
 For me, that was never a consideration.
-Firstly, I use the skills I learned at law school (how to synthesise disparate pieces of information, focussing on what is important to the person you are communicating to/with, writing and speaking clearly and confidently and asking good questions) every day.
+Firstly, I use the skills I learned at law school every day – how to synthesise disparate pieces of information, focusing on what is important to the person you are communicating to or with, writing and speaking clearly and confidently and asking good questions.
 Secondly, I believe wholeheartedly that we should do what brings us meaning and we should do it to the greatest extent possible.

-Through a range of jobs (I now work for myself but have also worked for various organisations) I discovered that for me, any day I get the chance to shine a light on what makes someone unique and capable and help them achieve their dreams is a great day.
-And, more often than not, my work day involves just this.
+I now work for myself but have also worked for various organisations.
+Through such a range of jobs, I discovered that, for me, any day I get the chance to shine a light on what makes someone unique and capable and help them achieve their dreams is a great day.
+And, more often than not, my workday involves just this.

 What are your strengths?

 My signature strengths are social intelligence, love, kindness, humour and fairness.